DDMAL/jSymbolic2/README.md

 scheduling that automatically resolves feature dependencies. jSymbolic is implemented in Java in order to maximize cross-platform utilization.

-jSymbolic is part of the jMIR music classification research software suite, and may be used either as part of this suite or independently.
-In particular, jSymbolic is designed to integrate especially well with the ACE meta-learning automtic classification research suite, as well as the external Weka data- mining suite.
+jSymbolic is part of the jMIR (http://jmir.sourceforge.net) music classification research software suite, and may be used either as part of this suite or independently.
+In particular, jSymbolic is designed to integrate especially well with the ACE meta-learning automtic classification research suite, as well as the external Weka data-mining suite.

-jSymbolic is also part of the SIMSSA (Single Interface for Music Score Searching and Analysis) project, and is integrated with the music stored on the associated Elvis database.
+jSymbolic is also part of the SIMSSA (Single Interface for Music Score Searching and Analysis, https://simssa.ca) project, and is integrated with the music stored on the associated Elvis database (https://elvisproject.ca).

 ### GETTING MORE INFORMATION